renanthera/simc-wiki/FAQ.md

 # Graphical user interface

 ## Where are my files saved?
- * On windows, it is the application's directory, or the working directory if you specified one (through the shortcut's settings).
+ * On Windows, it is the application's directory, or the working directory if you specified one (through the shortcut's settings).
  * On OSX, when you use the GUI, it is `$HOME/Library/Application Support/simcqt`

 ## How can I change the region and language for the armory page?